darrenjw/fps-course/README.md

 ## Category theory for pure functional programming in Scala - materials for course participants

-Materials for registered participants of the course "Category theory for pure functional programming in Scala"
+Materials for registered participants of the course "Category theory for pure functional programming in Scala".
+The course notes are not publicly available.

 * [Course outline](Outline.md)
 * [Fragments](fragments/) - code blocks extracted from the course notes